Qoosim/Rails-Private_Events/README.md

 # 🔐 Private-Events - Rolling My Own Associations

-This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/).
+This project is part of series of projects to be completed by students of [Microverse](https://www.microverse.org/).

-In this project, I build a simple, exclusive site similar to a private <b><i>Eventbrite</i></b> which allows users to create events and then manage the users signups.
+In this project, I built a simple, exclusive site similar to a private <b><i>Eventbrite</i></b> which allows users to create events and then manage the users signups.
 Users can create events and send invitations and parties.
 A user can create events.
 A user can attend many events.
 An event can be attended by many usesrs.

 ***********

 ## 💻 Previews
-Home
+Home Page
   ![Home](img/home.png)
-Signup
+Signup Page
   ![Signup](img/signup.png)
-Login
+Login Page
   ![Login](img/login.png)
-Profile
+Profile Page
   ![Profile](img/profile.png)
-Create Event
+Create Event Page
   ![Create](img/create_event.png)
-Event to Attend
+Event to Attend Page
   ![Attend](img/event_to_attend.png)
-Event to Cancel
+Event to Cancel Page
   ![Cancel](img/event_to_cancel.png)
-Event Index
+Event Index Page
   ![Index](img/event_index.png)

 ## 🎯 The Project Brief